Research Article

 How to Cite

 B, I. E. (2022).
 Treatment of Textile Liquid Effluents Using Activated Carbon from Palm Kernel Shells.
-Nigerian Journal of Material Science and Engineering, 12(1), 1-8.
+Nigerian Journal of Materials Science and Engineering, 12(1), 1-8.

-I. E. B, "Treatment of Textile Liquid Effluents Using Activated Carbon from Palm Kernel Shells," Nigerian Journal of Material Science and Engineering, vol. 12, no. 1, pp. 1-8, June 2022.
+I. E. B, "Treatment of Textile Liquid Effluents Using Activated Carbon from Palm Kernel Shells," Nigerian Journal of Materials Science and Engineering, vol. 12, no. 1, pp. 1-8, June 2022.

 Share this article: